 - A way to capture rainwater or run a well without grid-based power.
 This should cover your water needs and you will have time to spend on other chores.

 - Have additional weapons and ammunition and learn how to use them.
 Buy multiple weapons that will be used for defensive/offensive purposes and hunting.

 - A professional heavy duty first aid kit and a good supply of antibiotics.

-- A good knowledge of herbal medicine goes a long way and knowing how to keep small garden whit useful herbs will help you deal with various illnesses.
+- Good knowledge of herbal medicine goes a long way and knowing how to keep small garden whit useful herbs will help you deal with various illnesses.

-- A good knowledge of foraging will help you stay fed when food is scarce and will provide you with natural medicines that can treat various diseases.
+- Good knowledge of foraging will help you stay fed when food is scarce and will provide you with natural medicines that can treat various diseases.